Understanding Inter Vivos Trusts

 Necessary Documentation

 The trust deed is a critical document that needs to be carefully drafted to outline the trust’s operation clearly.
 Additionally, the registration of the trust requires various forms and documents to be submitted to the Master of the High Court.
 Properly drafted documents and timely submission can streamline the registration process, preventing delays and potential legal issues.
+For a practical walkthrough, see our guide on how to register a trust in South Africa.

 The Registration Process